diva-exchange/diva/README.md

 Have you installed Docker?
 If not, please do so first (see above).

-Now get the diva repository via clone or download:
+Now get the diva repository via clone _or_ download:

-1. clone the diva repository: `git clone https://codeberg.org/diva.exchange/diva.git ~/diva.exchange/diva`
+* clone the diva repository: `git clone https://codeberg.org/diva.exchange/diva.git ~/diva.exchange/diva`

+_or_

-2. [download](https://codeberg.org/diva.exchange/diva/archive/master.zip) and unpack the code repository to your local device.
+* [download](https://codeberg.org/diva.exchange/diva/archive/master.zip) and unpack the code repository to your local device.

    We assume that you store the downloaded repository within your User folder, which is usually located here: